Auditing solutions in Microsoft 365

 Enabling the auditing of crucial events and then turning on the Advanced Auditing app/service plan for those users.

-Enable crucial events to be logged when users perform searches in Exchange Online and SharePoint Online.
+Enable Advanced Audit events to be logged when users perform searches in Exchange Online and SharePoint Online.

 Set up audit log retention policies.
 In additional to the default policy that retains Exchange, SharePoint, and Azure AD audit records for one year, you can create additional audit log retention policies to meet the requirements of your organization's security operations, IT, and compliance teams.

-Search for crucial events and other activities when conducting forensic investigations.
-After completing step 1 and step 2, you can search the audit log for crucial events and other activities during forensic investigations of compromised accounts and other types of security or compliance investigations.
+Search for crucial Advanced Audit events and other activities when conducting forensic investigations.
+After completing step 1 and step 2, you can search the audit log for Advanced Audit events and other activities during forensic investigations of compromised accounts and other types of security or compliance investigations.

 For more detailed instructions, see Set up Advanced Audit.